rflorenc/eda-ai-hub/Readme.md

 - [DARWIN (Diagnosis Alzheimer's With Handwriting)](nb_DARWIN.ipynb) (Machine Learning)
 - [Adventure Works 2022 business analysis](nb_adventureworks.ipynb) (Data Science)

+Note that these projects are extensive, so it's recommended to use an IDE's Outline view for navigating notebook sections.

 ## Learning examples

 Simpler learning examples using Kaggle datasts, include: